Club America Logo

 Los Millonetas Logo 1959

-After rebranding, the football club received the nickname Los Millonetas and a new-style emblem.
-It’s still round and resembles a ball.
-Still, the depicted continents are so enlarged that only part fits in the circle – mainly the territory near the isthmus between North America and South America.
-The yellow color turned to beige and black to dark blue.
+After rebranding, the football club received the nickname Los Millonetas and a new emblem.
+The emblem remains circular and resembles a ball.
+However, the depicted continents are so enlarged that only part of each fits within the circle, mainly the territory near the isthmus between North America and South America.
+The yellow color turned to beige, and black turned dark blue.

 1981 – 1991